-Blockchain is one of the noteworthy discoveries in digitization where the coalesce of cryptography with data authentication on a distributed network was initially targeted to make online financial transactions secure but its unique advantages are now opening window to various other commercial applications such as - smart contracts, car industry, healthcare, internet of things (IoT), marriage certificates, e-voting wills and insurance, food safety and travel.
+Blockchain technology is one of the noteworthy discoveries in digitization where the coalesce of cryptography with data authentication on a distributed network was initially targeted to make online financial transactions secure but its unique advantages are now opening window to various other commercial applications such as - smart contracts, car industry, healthcare, internet of things (IoT), marriage certificates, e-voting wills and insurance, food safety and travel.
 Let us investigate this technology and its suitability to address the issues of Railways.

-Blockchain can be perceived as a kind of open distributed digital ledger that can record transactions between two parties efficiently and in an authentic way.
+Blockchain technology can be perceived as a kind of open distributed digital ledger that can record transactions between two parties efficiently and in an authentic way.

 Rather than relying on a third trusted party such as a bank, it uses a peer to peer approach where verification and validation are done by the nodes of the distributed network.
 Not only this technology eliminates the involvement of a Third Party for the purpose of authentication (very often these Third parties become the source of security breach) but also chops the extra transaction cost that goes to them.
 Using this approach, the possibility of fraudulent transaction is minimized to zero because the group of transactions called blocks is not only protected by digital signature that subsequently goes through a mathematical puzzle for time alignment, but also needs to be the longest and fastest one in the network amongst the existing good nodes to succeed.
 This means that all transactions are fully secured and fraudulent transactions, if any shall form a long chain of such blocks which will be transparently visible to all parties clearly identifying the perpetrators for disciplinary action and also such fraudulent transactions will be next to impossible to get overlooked.
 Thus this mechanism is completely secured from hacking by outsiders through spoofing, phishing, etc.

-Beyond the endless financial applications that would disrupt the economy of countries, the possibility of Blockchain to circumvent transportation industry comes from its several unique characteristics:
+Beyond the endless financial applications that would disrupt the economy of countries, the possibility of Blockchain technology to circumvent transportation industry comes from its several unique characteristics:

 Cryptographically secure: Owing to the consensus mechanism, cryptographic security has a high threshold.

-- Transparency: The entries made on a public Blockchain cannot be altered and hence offers a time-stamped version of the ‘truth’.
+Transparency: The entries made on a public Blockchain cannot be altered and hence offers a time-stamped version of the „truth?.

-- Integrity: The data on Blockchain is always complete, accurate, reliable and authentic.
+Integrity: The data on Blockchain is always complete, accurate, reliable and authentic.
 Once consensus is achieved on a data entry by the miners, it cannot be altered.
 Moreover, the data available in a single public ledger shared among several parties is more reliable than multiple databases.

-- Cheap and Efficient: Blockchain eliminates the need of a centralized repository and authentication by a third dedicated party which reduces the cost and at the same time offers more efficiency.
+Cheap and Efficient: Blockchain eliminates the need of a centralized repository and authentication by a third dedicated party which reduces the cost and at the same time offers more efficiency.

-5. Role in Railway Industry
+Possible Applications in Railway Industry

-Initial tests in Darmstadt’s dispatcher training facility for infrastructure operators in Germany show that the vehicles can choose their own routes, lock them and release them again.
+Initial tests in Darmstadt’s dispatcher training facility for infrastructure operators in Germany show that the trainsets can choose their own routes, lock them and release them again.
 This shall happen without a central control centre and yet without a conflict.
 The state of the infrastructure elements is recorded in a tamper-proof, transparent general ledger and is constantly updated.
 Conceptually, Blockchain can be used for all other transactions for example, for checking the driver’s license and driver authorization and billing the infrastructure.
-As of now, the technology is in experimental state where potential use cases are being developed and tested to effect the following areas:
+As of now, the technology is in an experimental state where potential use cases are being developed and tested to affect the following areas:

 Reward Points/loyalty schemes

 Rewarding travelers for their continued purchasing of a travel ticket has become an important marketing tool for credit card companies and railways.
 For this, loyalty programs need to be accurate and user-friendly to ease the complexity involved in keeping an account of passenger’s loyalty points and redemption as per the defined policies.
-Recently, San Francisco has developed a Blockchain based loyalty Software named ‘Loyyal’.
-The platform not only seeks to improving the interoperability between multiple schemes but also allows invoicing and payment transfer between partners using smart contracts.
+Recently, San Francisco has developed a Blockchain-based loyalty Software named ‘Loyyal’.
+The platform not only seeks to improve the interoperability between multiple schemes but also allows invoicing and payment transfer between partners using smart contracts.

 Redemption of reward points from one service to another such as automatic credit of points after a train journey, which can further be used to pay an online cab service shall add to a better travel experience.

 Improving identity management in travel

-Trains have complex mechanical and electrical systems with hundreds of thousands of moving parts.
+Predictive maintenance: Trains have complex mechanical and electrical systems with hundreds of thousands of moving parts.
 To deliver a reliable service, trains need regular maintenance that can be triggered when a certain mileage is reached, after a particular time period, or by monitoring the condition of parts.
 Condition monitoring involves checking the operation of the equipment and only changing something if it shows signs of deterioration.

 The IoT and the availability of complementary technologies have even made it possible to predict the failure of some items of equipment.
-The use of Blockchain coupled with the ever-evolving sensor technology of trains or infrastructure components can be seen as the basis of modern maintenance, in which the individual components independently register their requirements.
+The use of Blockchain technology coupled with the ever-evolving sensor technology of trains or infrastructure components can be seen as the basis of modern maintenance, in which the individual components independently register their requirements.

 Trenitalia, the primary train operator in Italy is building a prototype to enable it to predict failures before they happen, rather than just react to them.
-It has put IoT sensors on its locomotives and passenger cars and is using analytics and in-memory computing to gauge the health of its trains in real time.
+It has put IoT sensors on its locomotives and passenger cars and is using analytics and in-memory computing to gauge the health of its trains in real-time.

 The project will change Trenitalia’s business model, allowing it to schedule more trips and make each one more profitable.
 The railway company will be able to better plan parts inventories and determine which lines are consistently performing poorly and need upgrades.
 The new system will save €100 million a year, according to ARC Advisory Group.

-- Interoperataibility between different Blockchains
+Interoperataibility between different Blockchains

 There are several variants on the basic theme, with different design choices made at various points.
-Also, even if the Blockchain technology used is identical, two different deployments may not be able to talk to each other.
+Also, even if the Blockchain technology used is identical, two different Railway deployments may not be able to talk to each other.

-- Privacy against auditors
+Privacy against auditors

-The unrestricted access available to the auditors, may itself be misused, either intentionally or inadvertently.
+The unrestricted access available to the auditors may itself be misused, either intentionally or inadvertently.
 This needs to be considered and where possible, mitigations should be applied.